ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

-`addRental` function creates a new Customer with the `name` and `rentals` of the given `Customer`, except with an additional rental pushed onto the front of the list with the `:` operator (pronounced 'cons').
-The `cust {rentals = ...}` bit is called *record update syntax*, and it's how you create a new record by updating the field of an existing record.
+`addRental` function creates a new Customer with the `name` and `rentals` of the given `Customer`, except with an additional rental pushed onto the front of the list with the `:` operator (pronounced ‘cons’).
+The `cust {rentals = ...}` bit is called *record update syntax*, and it’s how you create a new record by updating the field of an existing record.
 Unmentioned fields like `name` get passed through unchanged.